 There are strict Government rules on unauthorised absence from school.
 If your child is absent from school through ill health we must be notified of the reason by note, telephone or by word of mouth from the parent.
 This is by notification to the school office.

-If you need to keep the child away from school for a longer period of time, approval has to be sought from the Headteacher.
-The Headteacher is NOT able to authorise holidays in term time.
+If you need to keep the child away from school for a longer period of time, approval has to be sought from the Head of School.
+The Head of School is NOT able to authorise holidays in term time.

 Should it be necessary to take your child out of school for any form of medical treatment, please send in a letter to the office one day before, advising of the time you intend to collect your child.

 Late arrival at school is recorded.
 If a child arrives at school after registration this is regarded as an absence and it will be necessary for a reason to be given to the secretary.

 At Pinchbeck we have a Behaviour Policy which lays down very clearly for each class the behaviour which is expected.
 If, however, the expectation of behaviour is not realised, then there are very clear sanctions.